 Then God said, “Let lights in the expanse of the sky be for separating the day from the night.
 They will be for signs and for seasons and for days and years.
 They will be for lights in the expanse of the sky to shine upon the land.”
 (Genesis 1:14)

 God says they will be for “signs and for seasons”, or “otot” and “moadim” in Hebrew.
 An “ot” (otot in plural) is a sign, or a letter.
 A “moed” (moadim in plural) is the Hebrew word God uses to talk about His feasts, His high holy days.
 Sometimes we translate it as “appointed times”, because the word also carries a meaning of fixed appointment and even destiny.
 He establishes and creates the world as He designed it to be, separating light from dark, day from night, sea from land and male from female.
-I have heard that the Chinese state church only permits Bibles without the beginning and end – without Genesis and Revelation.
-Evidently both the grand design and the great finale are deeply threatening to opponents of God – so much hangs on the beginning and the end.
-It is also interesting that we’re seeing the steady erosion of God’s creation account within Western culture, with doubt cast both on God’s deliberately created order and also His wisdom in creating male and female in His image – from scratch.
+However, the exquisite design and the grand finale are deeply threatening to opponents of God – so much hangs on the beginning and the end.
+It is interesting that we’re seeing the steady erosion of God’s creation account within Western culture, with doubt cast both on God’s deliberately created order and also His wisdom in creating male and female in His image – from scratch.
 End time events are also regularly treated with scepticism and even mockery.

 But these bookends of Genesis and Revelation speak of the authority, sovereignty, and design of God.